npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 ~~~

-We'll go state by state, starting with Open vs Started.
+We'll introduce this state by state, starting with Open vs Started, replacing predicates of the properties of the class with subtype relationships.

-Unfortunately IntelliJ doesn't have any automated refactorings to split a class into a sealed hierarchy, so we're going to do it the old-fashioned way... by hand ... like C++ programmers...
+Unfortunately IntelliJ doesn't have any automated refactorings to split a class into a sealed hierarchy, so we'll have to do it the old-fashioned way... by hand ... like C++ programmers...

+### Open/Closed states

 * Extract an abstract base class from SignupSheet
   * NOTE: IntelliJ seems to have lost the ability to rename a class and extract an interface with the original name.
 So, we'll have to extract the base class with a temporary name and then rename class and interface to what we want.
-  * call it anything... we'll rename it v soon.
+  * call it anything, we're about to rename it.
+SignupSheetBase, for example.
-  * Pull up sessionId, capacity, isSessionStarted, signups & sessionStarted as abstract members, and isFull and isSignedUp as concrete members (they depend on the abstract members).
+  * Pull up sessionId, capacity & signups as abstract members and isSignedUp as a concrete member.
   * This refactoring doesn't work 100% for Kotlin, so fix the errors in the interface by hand.

 * Change the name of the subclass by hand (not a rename refactor) to Open, and then use a rename refactoring to rename the base class to SignupSheet.
-* Try compiling:
-  * In SessionSignupHttpTests and SignupServer we need to create Open instead of SessionSignup.
-    * If we convert all call sites to Kotlin first, there are tricks we can use to do this safely without manual edits.
-IntelliJ doesn't yet have a "Replace constructor with factory method" refactoring for Kotlin classes.
-However, there are so few places that create the new Availability objects it is not worth introducing a factory method.
-We'll fix it up by hand...
-    * Fix it up by hand
+* Repeatedly run all the tests to locate all the compilation errors...
   * In SignupHttpHandler, there are calls to methods of the Open class that are not defined on the SignupSheet class.
     * wrap the try/catch blocks in `when(sheet) { is Open -> try { ... } }` to get things compiling again.
 E.g.
       ~~~